snail-radar/snail-radar.github.io/README.md

 ## Docs
 The details about the benchmark are at [the docs](./docs/).

+## Issues
+Please post the issues at [the github repo issue tracker for this website source repo](https://github.com/snail-radar/snail-radar.github.io/issues).
+We are working like cattle and horses to keep up with you.

 ## License

 This SNAIL radar dataset is made available under the [Open Database License](./assets/license/opendatacommons.org_licenses_odbl_odbl-10.txt).
 Any rights in individual contents of the dataset are licensed under the [Database Contents License](./assets/license/opendatacommons.org_licenses_dbcl_dbcl-10.txt).